Best electric guitars 2024: our top picks for every playing style, ability and budget

 ❌Avoid if you want a guitar for heavier tones: While this guitar is tonally versatile, it can't quite handle heavier tones.

-Many see the Telecaster as the ultimate workhorse guitar, and well, we're no different.
-Simple, accessible, and incredibly playable, there's an argument to be made that the humble Tele is the best electric guitar of all time - we guess Fender really did get it right the first time.
+Many see the Stratocaster as the ultimate guitar, and well, we're no different.
+Versatile, accessible, and incredibly playable, there's an argument to be made that the Strat is the best electric guitar of all time, and the Fender Vintera 60s Stratocaster is a prime example of that.

-Now, for our top choice, we've selected the Fender Vintera II '60s Telecaster, a guitar that perfectly evokes the style and sound of an original sixties example without breaking the bank.
+It's a guitar that perfectly evokes the style and sound of an original sixties example without breaking the bank, delivering those classic Strat tones without you having to remortgage or take out a loan to get one.

-Featuring the standard formula of an alder body and a maple neck with rosewood fingerboard, an incredibly comfortable early-'60s C neck profile and a pair of vintage-voiced pickups that will transport you back to the golden age of guitar making, this is an instrument that looks, feels and sounds incredible.
+Featuring the standard formula of an alder body and a maple neck with rosewood fingerboard, an incredibly comfortable early-'60s C neck profile, and a trio of vintage-voiced pickups that will transport you back to the golden age of guitar making, this is an instrument that looks, feels and sounds incredible.

 Test | Results | Score |